 - An exceptional zoom eyepiece is the 3mm-to-6mm Nagler Zoom, a specialized high-power eyepiece for dialing in the optimum power for planetary viewing with short-focal-length telescopes, such as fast apo refractors.

 - Imaging is superb, and - a first - the apparent field stays constant throughout the zoom.
 Click stops define the 6mm, 5mm, 4mm and 3mm positions, through the observer can select any value in between.
-Its 10mm eye relief is a bit cramped for those who wear their eyeglasses while observing.

 From Sky & Telescope's Hot Products review of the 3-6mm Nagler Zoom.